Coronavirus outbreak: Where to turn for help

 CAN MY CHILDREN STILL GET SCHOOL LUNCHES?

-Nearly half of all Maine children receive free or reduced-cost meals at school.
-Even though schools have temporarily shut down, many districts have started food-distributions programs for students to get meals they normally would have received at school.
+Even though schools have temporarily shut down, many districts have started food-distributions programs for students to get meals they normally would receive at school.
 Check your school’s website to see if they have launched a program, and where you can go to pick up meals.

 FREE INTERNET SERVICE FOR STUDENTS